How to declare Eligible, Non-eligible, and Capital Dividends

 Paying out Eligible Dividends on the Corporate Planning page

 To declare an eligible dividend for the client and another party, enter the values directly on the Corporate Planning page under the appropriate column.
 Click the value in the Eligible Dividend column and enter the dividend amount, for example, $40,000 for the client and $20,000 for the spouse, indexed with inflation.
-Copy this value all the way down to the applicable age (note that the client's age is what is used in the pop-up window).
-Snap will automatically reduce the Capital Assets to issue these dividends unless you have a manual override in the Contribution column for the asset.
+Copy this value down to the applicable age (note that the client's age is what is used in the pop-up window).
+Snap will automatically reduce the Financial Assets to issue these dividends unless you have a manual override in the Contribution column for the asset.
 Dividends will be stopped automatically based on the depletion of the corporate Net Worth.

-Note: Snap Projections will only allow an Eligible Dividend to be paid in a year if there's a sufficient GRIP Balance to do so.
-If you enter an Eligible Dividend that is higher than the available GRIP Balance, when you click Run Corporation Snap will replace your dividend amount with the available GRIP Balance.
+Note: Snap Projections will only allow an eligible dividend to be paid in a year if there's a sufficient GRIP Balance to do so.
+If you enter an eligible dividend that is higher than the available GRIP Balance, when you click Run Corporation, Snap will replace your dividend amount with the available GRIP Balance.

-The GRIP Balance is calculated (based on 72% of active business income taxed at the full corporate rate (income above the Small Business Deduction) and any eligible dividends received from Capital Assets) on an annual basis and displayed in the Notional Account Balances table.
+The GRIP Balance is calculated (based on 72% of active business income taxed at the full corporate rate (income above the Small Business Deduction) and any eligible dividends received from Financial Assets) on an annual basis and displayed in the Notional Account Balances table.
 Click the blue icon at the top of the Balances column to open this table.

 Back to top